George Anson Pease

-George Anson Pease was a well-known steamboat captain in the Pacific Northwest region on the United States, who was active from the earliest days of steamboat navigation on the Willamette River in the 1850s.
+George Anson Pease (September 30, 1830 – January 22, 1919) was a steamboat captain in the Pacific Northwest region on the United States, who was active from the earliest days of steamboat navigation on the Willamette River in the 1850s.
 He worked in various roles until the early 1900s, commanding numerous vessels during that time.
 During a flood in 1861, while in command of the sternwheeler Onward, Pease rescued 40 people from a flood in the area of Salem, Oregon.

 Family

 George Anson Pease was born at Stuyvesant Landing, Columbia County, New York State, on September 30, 1830.
 His father was Norman Pease (b.
 1805; d.
 Jan 4, 1847, age 43), who was an architect and builder in New York State.
 His mother was Harriet McAllister, who moved to Oregon in 1862 from New York, and who died in 1890, at Oregon City, Oregon, at the age of 90 years.

 Pease, the oldest of the family, had six siblings, one of whom died in infancy.
 The others, all sisters, were: